-Of the more than 6,700 physicians who took part in this year’s national CMA Physician Workforce Survey, 91% support a system of national licensure that would allow them to practise in all Canadian provinces and territories — strongly believing it would improve access to care for patients.
+More than 6,700 physicians took part in this year’s national CMA Physician Workforce Survey, with 91% supporting a system of national licensure that would allow them to practise in all Canadian provinces and territories — believing it would greatly improve access to care for patients.

 The physicians surveyed said they would seek out the following opportunities if a national licensure system was implemented: